5 Must-See Markets in Bangkok

 If you make it to one market in Bangkok have it be this one!
 Opened in the early 80s, the 35-acre (68-rai) area of Chatuchak Market, commonly called JJ Market, is home to more than 8,000 market stalls.
 8,000!
 It’s Massive.

 And overwhelming.
-Especially for your first time visiting I’d suggest going fairly early in the morning to allow plenty of time to wander, explore and get lost.
-The market started out mainly as a wholesale market, but over the years has grown to become a landmark institution in Bangkok.
+Especially for your first-time visit, I’d suggest going fairly early in the morning to allow plenty of time to wander, explore and get lost.
+The market started mainly as a wholesale market, but over the years have grown to become a landmark institution in Bangkok.
 It certainly draws in the tourists, but it’s very much a real, active local market that appeals to the Thais as well – it’s not a tourist trap whatsoever.
-Unfortunately, while the market is open a few times throughout the week, the main market days are Saturday and Sunday – so plan your Bangkok stay accordingly!

 From bags to buttons, clothes to candles, snacks to sunglasses – JJ Market has it all

-As with any other market in Thailand (actually, really just anywhere in Thailand…) there are plenty of food options for both snacks and sit down meals.
+As with any other market in Thailand (actually, really just anywhere in Thailand…) there are plenty of food options for both snacks and sit-down meals.
 It’s a good place to come and buy souvenirs (cheaper than on Khao San Road) and things in bulk.
 Many younger Thais come for the cheap new and used clothes and accessories and there’s also a sizable art, home decor and furniture section where you can get goods for a fraction of the price of what they’d be at home…you just have to then deal with shipping.

-- How to there: By far the easiest, cheapest and fastest way to get to Chatuchak Market is by using the BTS (Skytrain) or MRT (subway).
+• How to there: By far the easiest, cheapest and fastest way to get to Chatuchak Market is by using the BTS (Skytrain) or MRT (subway).
 Get off at BTS Station: Mo Chit or MRT Station: Khampaeng Phet.
-If you’re not staying close to a station, like if you’re near Khao San Road, you can grab a cab or take a local bus (Bus #3 from Phra Athit road, a couple of blocks north of Khao San gets you there) but there will be traffic!
+If you’re not staying close to a station, like if you’re near Khao San Road, you can grab a cab or take a local bus (Bus #3 from Phra Athit Road, a couple of blocks north of Khao San gets you there) but there will be traffic!
 The first time I ever stayed in Bangkok, on Khao San, I somehow managed to find the right bus and get there….but the traffic back was so bad that I got off the bus and started walking after an hour.
 If you can make it to a station instead, do it!

 Dalat Rot Fai (ตลาดนัดรถไฟ)